-Biden’s Israel trip reveals ‘performative’ approach to Gaza war: analysts
+Biden’s Israel trip displays ‘performative’ approach to Gaza war: analysts

 Experts say an Israeli ground invasion to uproot Hamas from Gaza would come at an enormous cost for all the parties involved, especially Palestinian civilians.

-And while it may be technically possible to defeat Hamas’s military wing, it is much more difficult to extinguish the group’s political movement.
+And while it may be technically possible to defeat Hamas’s military wing, it will likely be much more difficult to extinguish the group’s political movement.

 “What does this entail?
 How would you actually destroy Hamas?
-Can you?” said Osamah Khalil, a history professor at Syracuse University, casting doubt over the prospect.
+Can you?” said Osamah Khalil, a history professor at Syracuse University.

 Khalil explained that door-to-door fighting in Gaza’s dense urban areas would not be easy for Israel, were it to attack Hamas with a ground invasion.

-As analogies, he pointed to the setbacks Israel faced in Lebanon during its 2006 ground offensive, as well as the slow progress Russia has made in Ukraine since its invasion in 2022.
+As analogies, he pointed to the setbacks Israel faced in Lebanon during its 2006 ground offensive, as well as the slow progress Russia has made in Ukraine since its full-scale invasion in 2022.

 “You can see what Russia is having to deal with in Ukraine, and they have a much bigger military,” he said.